 Gratitude inspires more social behavior and has shown to significantly improve relations with others.
 Being grateful reduces the likelihood of reacting negatively towards others, even when met with criticism.
 In a 2008 study, Emmons discovered that children who practice grateful thinking have a more positive attitude towards their parents, peers and school.

-You would think that knowing all the amazing benefits of gratitude would motivate one to give thanks multiple times a day, every day.
-Sometimes, being thankful is much easier said than done.
-Like anything, cultivating a gratitude practice takes time, and is more akin to a cultivated virtue than a “thing” you do here and there.
+Sometimes, however, being thankful is much easier said than done.
+Like anything, cultivating a gratitude practice takes time, and is more akin to a cultivated virtue than a “thing” to be done here and there.

 Interested in personally discovering just how beneficial a gratitude practice can be?
-Check out the following tips for cultivating a personal gratitude practice.
-It could just change your life.
+Check out the following tips for cultivating a personal gratitude practice–– it might just change your life.

 5 Tips for Cultivating a Personal Gratitude Practice